corpus-io/tokenize.it-smart-contracts/docs/specification.md

 ## FeeSettings.sol

 - TokenFeeDenominator must always be greater equal 20.
-- PublicOfferFeeDenominator must always be greater equal 20.
+- PublicFundraisingFeeDenominator must always be greater equal 20.
 - PersonalInviteFeeDenominator must always be greater equal 20.
 - The feeCollector can never be 0.
-- Only owner can change feeCollector, tokenFeeDenominator, publicOfferFeeDenominator and personalInviteFeeDenominator.
+- Only owner can change feeCollector, tokenFeeDenominator, publicFundraisingFeeDenominator and personalInviteFeeDenominator.
-- Changes to tokenFeeDenominator, publicOfferFeeDenominator and or personalInviteFeeDenominator take at least 12 weeks, if at least one of the denominators decreases (e.g. if a fee increases).
+- Changes to tokenFeeDenominator, publicFundraisingFeeDenominator and or personalInviteFeeDenominator take at least 12 weeks, if at least one of the denominators decreases (e.g. if a fee increases).
-- Setting tokenFeeDenominator, PublicOfferFeeDenominator and PersonalInviteFeeDenominator to UINT256_MAX is possible without delay.
+- Setting tokenFeeDenominator, PublicFundraisingFeeDenominator and PersonalInviteFeeDenominator to UINT256_MAX is possible without delay.
-- Increasing tokenFeeDenominator, PublicOfferFeeDenominator or PersonalInviteFeeDenominator is possible without delay.
+- Increasing tokenFeeDenominator, PublicFundraisingFeeDenominator or PersonalInviteFeeDenominator is possible without delay.
 - Fees for amounts less than UINT256_MAX will be 0 when the denominator is set to UINT256_MAX.
 - The Fee for an amount of UINT256_MAX will always at least 1 bit.
 (This is accepted behavior to reduce gas.)
 - Charging a fee higher than 5% is not possible.